Dr. John Philbeck became the new department chair in July 2018.

 In addition to everything that GW offers students as a university in terms of opportunity and location, we have a diverse range of faculty teaching courses for both majors that give students a full sense of the breadth of this field from biology to philosophy.
 Both majors are also more interdisciplinary relative to other programs.

-Dr. Dwight Kravitz of the Psychology Department (left) and Dr. Damien O'Halloran of the Biology Department (right), co-direct the new cognitive neuroscience and neuroscience majors.
+Dr. Dwight Kravitz of the Psychological and Brain Sciences Department (left) and Dr. Damien O'Halloran of the Biology Department (right), co-direct the new cognitive neuroscience and neuroscience majors.

 CONGRATULATIONS, UNDERGRADUATE RESEARCH AND SERVICE GRANT WINNERS!